Our School App Stay connected on the go...

 We know that parents can sometimes be concerned that music lessons can affect their child’s normal lessons, however our two-week timetable at Valley Park means that the impact of instrumental lessons is therefore lessened.

-Here is our virtual choir’s latest performance of Queen’s “Don’t Stop Me Now”.
+To give you a taste of what you could achieve in your time at Valley Park, here is our virtual choir’s performance of Queen’s “Don’t Stop Me Now”.